YoniSneOr/LavaProject/README.md

 - Docker
 - Python 3

-## Running the App
+## Running the App with Docker

-To run the Flask app, follow these steps:
+To run the Flask  and NGINX apps, follow these steps:

 1. Clone this repository to your local machine.
 2. Open a terminal and navigate to the project directory.